-- Click Launch Experiment.
-This starts the experiment.
+- Click Launch Experiment to start the experiment.

 As the experiment runs, a running status displays in the upper middle portion of the UI.
-First Driverless AI figures out the backend and determines GPUs are running or not.
+First Driverless AI figures out the backend and determines whether GPUs are running.
 Then it starts parameter tuning, followed by feature engineering.
 Finally, Driverless AI builds the scoring pipeline.

-In addition to the status, the UI also displays details about the dataset, the iteration score (internal validation) for each cross validation fold along with any specified scorer value, the variable importance values, and CPU/Memory and GPU Usage information.
+In addition to the status, the UI also displays details about the dataset, the iteration data (internal validation) for each cross validation fold along with any specified scorer value, the feature importance values, and CPU/Memory information (including Notifications, Logs, and Trace info).
+For classification problems, the lower right section includes a toggle between an ROC curve, Precision-Recall graph, Lift chart, Gains chart, and GPU Usage information (if GPUs are available).
+For regression problems, the lower right section includes a toggle between an Actual vs. Predicted chart and GPU Usage information (if GPUs are available).
+(Refer to the Experiment Graphs section for more information.)
 Upon completion, an Experiment Summary section will populate in the lower right section.

 You can stop experiments that are currently running.
 Click the Finish button to stop the experiment.
 This jumps the experiment to the end and completes the ensembling and the deployment package.
 You can also click Abort to terminate the experiment.
+(You will be prompted to confirm the abort.)
 Note that aborted experiments will not display on the Experiments page.

 This section describes the settings that are available when running an experiment.